satoshi/Artifactory-Client/README.md

 ## execute\_build\_promotion( promotionName => 'promotion1', buildName => 'build1', buildNumber => 3, %args )

 Executes a named promotion closure found in the promotions section of a user plugin

+## reload\_plugins

+Reloads user plugins if there are modifications since the last user plugins reload.
+Works regardless of the automatic user plugins refresh interval

 # IMPORT & EXPORT